2001 Buffalo Bills season: Week 17: at Miami Dolphins

 The Bills' woeful season came to a fitting ending against the Dolphins.
 In this game, Alex Van Pelt played the first quarter and backup Travis Brown, who started the season as the third-string quarterback, played the final three quarters.
 Wide receiver Reggie Germany injured his neck in the first quarter and did not return.

 The Bills fell behind 13–0 at halftime, with Dolphins running back Lamar Smith running for a 6-yard touchdown during that time.
 After the Bills scored their only points of the game in the third quarter to make the score 13–7, the fourth quarter was a disaster.
-Jay Fiedler found receiver James McKnight for a 16-yard touchdown pass, then ran for a 16-yard touchdown on the Dolphins' next possession to make the score 27–7.
-The Bills' offense was awful, with Alex Van Pelt throwing an interception and Travis Brown throwing two more while the ground game contributed only 39 yards rushing, and their run defense struggled with Lamar Smith gashing and running over the defense for 158 yards rushing.
-And with all that said, the worst play of the game for the Bills – and a highly symbolic conclusion to their season – came on the final play of the game.
-Brown was intercepted at the goal line by safety Brock Marion while trying to throw an out pattern, and Marion raced down the sideline untouched for a 100-yard touchdown and exclamation point.
+Jay Fiedler found the receiver James McKnight for a 16-yard touchdown pass, then ran for a 16-yard touchdown on the Dolphins' next possession to make the score 27–7.
+The Bills' offense struggled, with Alex Van Pelt throwing an interception and Travis Brown throwing two more while the ground game contributed only 39 yards rushing, and their run defense struggled with Lamar Smith gashing and running over the defense for 158 yards rushing.
+The final play of the game for the Bills came on the final play of the game.
+Brown was intercepted at the goal line by safety Brock Marion while trying to throw an out pattern, and Marion raced down the sideline untouched for a 100-yard touchdown.

 With this loss, the Bills finished their worst season since 1985, with a 3–13 record.